f-dx/Awesome-Targeted-Individuals/README.md

 ### About me
 My name is Michael and I am a targeted individual for 7 years, since the moment when I discovered a leak of the US gov AI project.

-7 years of tortures, pressure, abuses, exploitation, fear, anxiety and confusion, shame and humiliations.
+7 years of episodical tortures, pressure, abuses, exploitation, fear, anxiety and confusion, shame and humiliations.
 However I'm still alive and thriving.
 I've learned how to fight back and I can teach you.
 Together we are stornger, let's make a change.
 Let's stop planetary-scale tortures together.